 You’ll be assessed through exams, coursework, assignments, portfolio work and laboratory or practical assessments.
 Upon completion, you’ll gain:

 What is expected of me?

-To enter this course, you’ll need a minimum of four GCSEs, Grade D or above, to include Maths at Grade C; or an appropriate Level 1 Engineering Diploma qualification and GCSE Maths at Grade C.
+To enter this course, you’ll need a minimum of four GCSEs, Grade D or above, to include English and Maths at grade C, or an appropriate Level 1 Engineering Diploma qualification and GCSE Maths at Grade C.